While the NFL trade deadline has been a snoozefest, the Seahawks could make key moves this year

 For a variety of reasons, however, the league has slowly come around to the notion that not only is the trade market an acceptable and valuable form of team-building, but doing so in midseason makes all the sense in the world.
 And that holds true if you’re gunning for a Super Bowl, as the Seahawks are, or punting on the season, as the Miami Dolphins did long ago, and other teams are on the verge of doing.

 Just as in baseball, NFL general managers have become more progressive in trying a variety of previously neglected methods of either revamping or rebuilding.
-The fact that fewer executives are given the time and leeway to succeed that they used to has hastened the process, as has the rise of analytics.
+The fact that fewer executives are given the time and leeway to succeed than they used to has hastened the process, as has the rise of analytics.
 So, too, it must be said, has the increase of players agitating for a trade and trying to steer their own fate, a la their NBA brethren.

 The upshot is that the next few days before Tuesday’s 1 p.m.
 Pacific time deadline will be buzzing with trade scuttlebutt, and probably action.
 Nowadays, the NFL trade deadline has become a valuable method for teams to fill holes that have emerged in the first half of the season.
 And more and more, the NFL is emulating the MLB model for bottom-feeders who have determined that contention is not in the cards.
 Just as baseball teams dump their high-priced veterans for prospects, so too are NFL teams shipping out vets — not for prospects, but rather draft picks.